The phase diagram of the Polyakov Nambu Jona-Lasinio approach for finite chemical potentials: Results

 \begin{centering}

 \end{centering} \begin{centering}

 \end{centering}

-After having verified that our approach agrees with lattice calculation for small $\mu$ we investigate the large $\mu$ limit of our approach.
-Then one can compare our results with perturbative QCD calculations in the hard dense loop formalism ref.\cite{Kurkela:2016was}.
+After having verified that our approach agrees with lattice calculation for small $\mu$ we investigate the large $\mu$ limit of our approach and compare our results with perturbative QCD calculations in the hard dense loop formalism ref.\cite{Kurkela:2016was}.
 As seen in Fig.\ref{qpres} our approach agrees also in this limit quite well with QCD calculations.

 Having verified that our PNJL approach gives the right value of the pressure for a vanishing and for large chemical potentials we have a solid basis to study the phase diagram in between the two extremes.
 The result of our calculation is presented in Fig. \ref{p3d}.
 We see that the cross over between hadronic and quark phase continues for finite values of $\mu$, as predicted by the lattice results.
 With increasing chemical potential the cross over becomes steeper and steeper and finally ends up in a first order phase transition.
 The increase of the pressure at high $\mu$ is dominated by the $\frac{1}{T^4}$ factor in $\frac{P}{T^4}$.